SonDo580/facebook-clone/README.md

 2. **In progress**

+- (FE) User authentication, Registration and Login form.
-- (BE) Post management: create/edit/delete post, post list
+- (BE) Post management: create/edit/delete post, post list.

 ## Technologies Used